ria-choi/KETI-Pushdown-Process-Container/test/rdma/README.md

-A simple RDMA server client example.
+A simple RDMA server-client example.

 ## How To Run
 -------------